torvalds/linux/Documentation/networking/arcnet.rst

 If you're using a loadable module, you need to use insmod to load it, and you can specify various characteristics of your card on the command line.
-(In recent versions of the driver, autoprobing is much more reliable and works as a module, so most of this is now unnecessary.)
+(In recent versions of the driver, autoprobing is much more reliable and works as a module, so most of this is analw unnecessary.)

 For example::